 \subsection{Local Discriminative Representation Learning}

-\subsubsection{Datasets and preprocessing}
+\subsubsection{Datasets and Preprocessing}

-We evaluate our proposed method in color fundus and chest X-ray, and the dataset list is shown in Table. \ref{table:dataset list}.
+As shown in Table.~\ref{table:dataset list}, we evaluate our proposed method in color fundus datasets and chest X-ray datasets.

-$\bullet$ \textbf{Color fundus:} The color fundus from kaggle diabetic retinopathy (DR) detection dataset are firstly utilized to train the representation.
-Then, the trained representation is transferred to 9 downstream tasks.
+$\bullet$ \textbf{Color fundus datasets:} The color fundus images from Kaggle diabetic retinopathy (DR) detection dataset are firstly utilized to train the representation.
+Then, the trained representation is transferred to 8 downstream tasks.

-$\bullet$ \textbf{Chest X-ray:} The dataset of ChestX-ray8 with about $112k$ training data is utilized to pre-train model to gain local discriminative features.
-4 downstream segmentation tasks are initialized by the pre-trained model.
+$\bullet$ \textbf{Chest X-ray datasets:} The dataset of ChestX-ray8 with about $112k$ training data is utilized to train the representation.
+4 downstream segmentation tasks are initialized by the learned representation.

-For color fundus, we firstly identify the field of view (FOV) by simple threshold segmentation and then crop images to filter out the background part.
-All of above images are resized to $512\times 512$.
+For color fundus images, we firstly identify the field of view (FOV) by simple threshold segmentation and then crop images to filter out the background part.
+All of the above images are resized to $512\times 512$.

-\subsubsection{Implementation details}
+\subsubsection{Implementation Details}

-\textbf{Network architecture:} To reduce the training time consumption and the demand for gpu memory, we utilize a tiny version of VGG16 \cite{simonyan2014very} as the encoder $f(\cdot)$ and a simple decoder as $g(\cdot)$.
-Specifically, the layer setting of $f(\cdot)$ is almost the same as VGG16 without fully connected layer (FC) part, but all of its channel number is a quarter of original VGG16.
-For the design of $g(\cdot)$, the first four base blocks are composed with a up-pooling layer to up-sample features and two convolutional layers to further process features.
-In the final part of decoder, the clustering branch and the embedding branch, each of which is made up of two convolutional layers, are set to obtain segmentation $r_n$ and pixel-wise embedding $v_n$ respectively.
-It is worth noting that the features of each encoder block is connected with corresponding decoder block with a skip connection, and there are a batch-normalization layer and a ReLU layer after each convolutional layer.
+\textbf{Network architecture:} To make the training friendly in consumption time and GPU memory, we utilize a tiny version of VGG16 \cite{simonyan2014very} as the encoder $f(\cdot)$ and the decoder $g(\cdot)$ is also designed as a light-weighted network.
+Specifically, the setting of $f(\cdot)$ is almost the same as VGG16 without fully connected (FC) layers, but the number of channels is reduced to a quarter of VGG16.
+For $g(\cdot)$, each of the first four base blocks is composed of an up-pooling layer and two convolutional layers.
+In the final part of the decoder, the clustering module and the embedding module, each of which is made up of two convolutional layers, are set to obtain the segmentation mask $r_n$ and the pixel-wise embedding $v_n$ respectively.
+It is worth noting that the features of each encoder block are connected with the corresponding decoder block by the skip connection layer.